-LGBTQ News: Armed Police Raid Queer Film Festival, Sold Out Event at QueerKIFF 2017 Canceled In Uganda
+LGBTQ News: Armed Police Raid Queer Film Festival, Sold-Out Event At QueerKIFF 2017 Canceled In Uganda

 The organizers earlier left a note for their supporters on Facebook that the people in Uganda had no way to celebrate the International Human Rights Day on December 10.
 According to the note, organizing the film festival was considered a “criminal activity” by the police.

 Kamagoa Hassan, one of the people behind organizing the event, believes the film festival has been back-stabbed by another LGBTQ organization in the country.
 Hassan’s informants, however, managed to inform him prior to the raid.
-And, the organizers had managed to help the attendees disperse before the police came.
+And the organizers had managed to help the attendees disperse before the police came.

 The Gay Times reported that police officers were heavily armed when they raided the event.
 The QueerKIFF 2017 was immediately shut down.
 The organizers advised people against attending any event at a secret venue, as they believe the police had been tipped off by a fellow LGBTQ group.